Best Swimming Pools in Saigon

 Image source: s-ec.bstatic.com

-One of the prime choices in District 2, it’s an especially good deal if you’ve got a family.
-Located right next to the Saigon River, this refreshing oasis is shaped in an L, surrounded by palm trees and has a beachy resort vibe.
+One of the best choices in District 2, it’s an especially good deal for families.
+Located right next to the Saigon River, this refreshing L-shaped oasis is surrounded by palm trees and a beachy resort vibe.

 The Myst Dong Khoi